 which replaces \eqnreft{eqn:forcing}.
 The refilling of the {dynamical reservoir} condensates by the rest of the lattice is mimicked by coupling $\psi_L$ and $\psi_R$ to a thermal bath [see Fig.~\ref{fig:DynamicalReservoirSchematic}].
 The equation of motion for the reservoir sites is thus taken to be the simple-growth SPGPE~\cite{proukakis2013quantum} with the addition of back-action coupling from the system field $\psi_S$:

 Here $j = \{L,R\}$ and the noise correlations are

-where $T_{\rm eff}$ is the effective temperature, $\mu_0$ is the chemical potential of the reservoirs and $k_B$ is Boltzmann's constant. {The introduction of the effective temperature parameter $T_{\rm eff}$ serves to model the effects of reduced coherence due to a noncondensate fraction and the resulting dephasing of different sites in the lattice.
-As we are using a c-field model with an energy basis cutoff, the essential observable of interest is the resulting reduced condensate fraction of the system and reservoirs, rather than the value of the temperature itself.}
+where $T_{\rm eff}$ is an effective temperature, $\mu_0$ is the chemical potential of the reservoirs and $k_B$ is Boltzmann's constant. { We emphasise that the temperature $T_{\rm eff}$ is not a physical temperature, but rather an \emph{effective} temperature which, in essence, we use to collectively represent all sources of classical noise in the system.
+The introduction of the effective temperature parameter $T_{\rm eff}$ serves to model not only the effects of reduced coherence due to a (thermal) noncondensate fraction, but also, e.g., the resulting dephasing of different sites in the lattice (which effectively lowers the coherence of the driving).
+For our purposes, the effective temperature can essentially be viewed as a phenomenological fitting parameter.
+Note that as we are using a c-field model with an energy basis cutoff, the essential observable of interest is the resulting reduced condensate fraction of the system and reservoirs, rather than the value of the temperature itself.}